NicholasMeacoe/LightBikes/DESIGN.md

 - **Extensibility**: Easy to add features without breaking existing code
 - **Scalability**: Can grow to support multiplayer, power-ups, etc.
 - **Readability**: Well-defined interfaces and data flow
+- **Visual Excellence**: Stunning neon glow effects that enhance the gaming experience

 The design follows SOLID principles and provides multiple extension points for future development while maintaining a clean, understandable codebase.
+The addition of the neon glow effects system demonstrates how new features can be integrated seamlessly into the existing architecture without disrupting core functionality.